zzo/JUTE/README.md

 The the same directory as the test result output will be a directory named 'lcov-report'.
 In that directory will be an index.html file you can load into your browser to see coverage results.
 JUTE uses yuitest_coverage to instrument and exact coverage information form the requested Javascript files.
 See below for how to tell JUTE to instrument selected Javascript files for code coverage.

+Also in the same directory is a 'lcov.info' file - which has your code coverage information in the standardized 'lcov' format if you want to run any other tools on it.

 Writing Unit Tests for JUTE
 ============================